 What Is Decision Intelligence And How Is It Different From Other Automation.

-Decision Intelligence (DI) is a groundbreaking technology that can take business decision-making to unparalleled heights compared to traditional automation.
-While DI platforms can employ artificial intelligence (AI), there’s so much more to it than just AI.
+Decision Intelligence (DI) is a groundbreaking technology that can take business decision-making to unparalleled heights compared to traditional analytical tools.
+While decision platforms can employ artificial intelligence (AI), there’s so much more to it than just AI.
 Below is a short definition of what decision intelligence is:

 “Decision intelligence is a practical domain framing a wide range of decision-making techniques bringing multiple traditional and advanced disciplines together to design, model, align, execute, monitor and tune decision models and processes.”